-OECD sees 'sub-par' global growth as high rates bite
+OECD Sees 'Sub-Par' Global Growth As High Rates Bite

-The OECD raised its global economic outlook for 2023 on Tuesday but cut the growth forecast for next year as interest-rate hikes aimed at curbing inflation take their toll.
+(MENAFN- Khaleej Times) The OECD raised its global economic outlook for 2023 on Tuesday but cut the growth forecast for next year as“painful” interest-rate hikes aimed at curbing inflation take their toll.

-But it said global growth was projected to remain "sub-par", slowing to 2.7 percent next year -- down from 2.9 percent in the previous forecast.
+But it said global growth was projected to remain“sub-par”, slowing to 2.7 per cent next year - down from 2.9 per cent in the previforecast.

-"After a stronger-than-expected start to 2023, helped by lower energy prices and the reopening of China, global growth is expected to moderate," the OECD said.
+“After a stronger-than-expected start to 2023, helped by lower energy prices and the reopening of China, global growth is expected to moderate,” the OECD said in its report.

-"The impact of tighter monetary policy is becoming increasingly visible, business and consumer confidence have turned down, and the rebound in China has faded."
+“The impact of tighter monetary policy is becoming increasingly visible, business and consumer confidence have turned down, and the rebound in China has faded,” it added.

-Central banks worldwide have sharply raised borrowing costs in an effort to tame consumer prices which soared in the wake of Russia's invasion of Ukraine last year.
+Central banks worldwide have sharply increased borrowing costs in an effort to tame consumer prices which soared in the wake of Russia's invasion of Ukraine last year.

+“We are all seeing the tightening of monetary policy working its way through our economies.
+This is necessary to reduce inflation, but it is painful,” OECD chief economist Clare Lombardelli said at a press conference.

+The European Central Bank raised a key interest rate to a record high last week but hinted this might be its last hike, while theFederal Reserve is expected to pause its own campaign on Wednesday.

 “Inflation is projected to moderate gradually over 2023 and 2024 but to remain above central bank objectives in most economies,” the OECD said.

-The European Central Bank raised a key interest rate to a record high last week but hinted this might be its last hike, while the US Federal Reserve is expected to pause its own campaign on Wednesday.

-Consumer price increases have eased in the United States and the eurozone but remain well above the two-percent targets of the Fed and ECB, and oil prices have rebounded in recent weeks.
+Inflation remains well above the two-per cent targets of the Fed and ECB, and oil prices have rebounded in recent weeks.
+EU data on Tuesday showed eurozone inflation slowed slightly to 5.2 per cent in August from 5.3 per cent the previmonth.

 The Bank of England and its peers in Norway, Sweden and Switzerland are also making interest rate decisions on Thursday.